Lertap5 employs JML, joint maximum likelihood estimation, to derive Rasch estimates of item difficulty and student ability.

-Note that the macro has centered the item difficulty estimates, "Rasch Diff", at zero (the average difficulty is 0.00 as shown above).
+Note that the program has centered the item difficulty estimates, "Rasch Diff", at zero (the average difficulty is 0.00 as shown above).
 This is in keeping with the Rasch examples used in the Bond & Fox texts: "Applying the Rasch Model" (references are here).

 Red highlighting is used to draw attention to item INFIT and OUTFIT values which may be less than or greater than desired.